fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 Upgrade to 1.3.x
 ^^^^^^^^^^^^^^^^

-Extension is now compatible with TYPO3 CMS 7.5.
+Extension is now compatible with TYPO3 CMS 7.5 and 7.6.

 Plupload plugin has been updated, make sure everything works as expected.